InnerSourceCommons/InnerSourcePatterns/meta/technical-git-howto.md

 $ touch patterns/1-initial/ewoks-do-not-hunt.md
 ```

-You can fill your [markdown](markdown-info.md) file with the [pattern template text](pattern-template.md) and begin to fill it in with your pattern.
+We then fill our [markdown](markdown-info.md) file with the [pattern template text](pattern-template.md) and start to write our pattern.

 Once our pattern file is ready to go, we need to add the file to the repo and
 commit that change to our new branch.